Biography & Experience

 We led many ground-breaking projects.
 For instance, Michael Hough and I led two master planning projects (Don River Restoration, Toronto Brickworks) that were named "Most significant and influential landscape architectural projects, decade 1988-1998” (OALA, Ground, vol. 43)—two of only 4 projects that were so honored.
 Jim Stansbury and I led on the Massasauga Provincial Park management plan for a 131 sq. km.
 Precambrian Shield archipelago, since designated a Category II Protected Area by the International Union for Conservation of Nature.
 And I was primary author/designer on the inaugural plan for what would become Toronto's Rouge National Urban Park—with 79 sq. km. of committed land, the largest park of its kind in North America.

 Much of my work has been interdisciplinary, exploring idea spaces between fields—John Elder calls them “dangerous ecotones.”
-I've partnered with disciplines across the spectrum of natural and social sciences and the arts.
+I've partnered with scholars in the natural and social sciences, humanities, education and the arts.
 Since 2005 I've contributed as ecological designer to climate change and globalization discourses that promote local-level creativity, justice and resilience.
-Throughout, we especially seek collaboration not just 'for' or 'in' but with underserved communities.
+Throughout, we sought design not just 'of' and 'for' but 'in' and especially 'with' underserved communities.
+These ideas have played out on extended research collaborations in northern India and south-central Nepal, central Ghana, northeastern Tanzania, Rio de Janeiro, European countries, and, of course, the Pittsburgh studio.

-Distinguished Professor Emeritus status granted by PSU President N. Bendapudi, July 2024-current
+Distinguished Professor Emeritus status granted by PSU president, July 2024–current

 Commissioner, University Park Tree Commission, PSU, 2012-2024